polpielladev/polpiella.dev/src/pages/a-menu-bar-only-macos-app-using-appkit.md

 layout: ../layouts/BlogPostLayout.astro
 ---

-This week I have started a journey to develop and release my first ever macOS application.
-It is going to be menu bar only and its job is going to be muting all the computer's input devices using [CoreAudio](https://developer.apple.com/documentation/coreaudio).
+This week I have started a journey to develop and (maybe) release my first ever macOS application.
+This will be a menu bar app, called Shush, which will allow users to mute all their computer's input devices using [CoreAudio](https://developer.apple.com/documentation/coreaudio).

-I want to mention that the project is open source and I am going to try and share as much as possible through tweets and articles like this one.
-Make sure you follow me on [Twitter](https://pol.link/twitter) if you want to stay up to date! 👀

-In the following sections, I will through what it takes to **create a menu bar app with no dock icon**.
+In the following sections, I will go through what my initial steps were to **create a menu bar app with no dock icon**.

 > This article will only cover setup/bootstrapping code and the app will not have any functionality yet.

 ## Creating the app

-To make this app, I decided to use [AppKit](https://developer.apple.com/documentation/appkit), so that I did not need to provide a SwiftUI view as an entry point.
-This would still allow me to write SwiftUI code further down the line if needed but it would give me full control over the startup sequence and architecture.
+To make this app, I decided to use [AppKit](https://developer.apple.com/documentation/appkit), as it is easier for me to reason with its bootstrapping code and it meant that I did not need to provide a SwiftUI view as an entry point.
+This would still allow me to write SwiftUI code further down the line if I wanted to and it would give me full control over the startup sequence and architecture.

-Hence, I went ahead and removed all boilerplate SwiftUI code that comes when you create a new macOS app in Xcode.
-I then created a single `main.swift` file which became the new entry point for the app:
+For this reason, I removed all boilerplate SwiftUI code that comes when you create a new macOS app in Xcode and I created a single `main.swift` file, which would be the new entry point for the application:

 ```swift:main.swift
 import AppKit